 Traveling with a local mountain guide is very important in this kind of remote destinations.
 Guides who frequently ski in the region can prevent you from possible avalanches and take you to the best areas.
 Besides, a guide can adapt the itinerary to suit the skills and wishes of the members of the group, picking some extra challenges for the most adventurous or allowing intermediate skiers to take their skills to the next level.

 Are you excited about this off-the-beaten-track ski touring destination?
-Keep in mind that the mountain hut tends to be quickly overbooked, so reservations should be made with months in advance.
-Ivan has already booked some days at the hut for December 2018, so check out his next departure dates if you want to join!
+Read more about one hiker’s experience in Lake Baikal.
+Also, keep in mind that the mountain hut tends to be quickly overbooked, so reservations should be made with months in advance.
+Ivan has already booked some days at the hut for December, so check out his next departure dates if you want to join!

-We also recommend to take a look to all our ski touring trips in Siberia for more snow adventures in this fascinating and unspoiled Russian destination!
+We also recommend taking a look at all our ski touring trips in Siberia for more snow adventures in this fascinating and unspoiled Russian destination!